digi-embedded/android-sample-can/README.md

 Make sure the hardware is set up correctly:

 1. The device is powered on.
-2. The device is connected directly to the PC or to the Local Area Network (LAN) by the Ethernet cable.
+2. The device is connected directly to the PC by the micro USB cable.
 3. The CAN interfaces are properly connected.

 Demo run
 --------

-Previously to the application execution, the CAN interface bitrate has to be configured.
+Before executing the application, the CAN interface bitrate needs to be configured.
 By default, it is set to 500 kbps.

-If other bitrate is desired, it can be set by execution of the `init.can.sh` file from the device's console with the following command:
+If other bitrate is desired, set it by executing the `init.can.sh` script from the device's console with the following command:

     # . /etc/init.can.sh {CAN0_BITRATE} {CAN1_BITRATE}

-The bitrate that shouldn't be changed should be set to '0'.
+Use '0' to maintain the default bitrate.

 Here are some examples: